klarna-incubator/gram/config/README.md

 - **EnvSecret** - Grabs a Secret value from a specified environment variable. **Recommended**
   - Example: `password: new EnvSecret("POSTGRES_PASSWORD")`
-- **ExposedSecret** - Should not be used in a real deployment environment.
+- **ExposedSecret** - Takes a raw string value as the secret value.
+Should not be used in a real deployment environment.
   - Example: `password: new ExposedSecret("somethingsecret")`